hidayatkhan013/Pico_w_temp_flow_sensor_dahsboard/README.md

-# Smart Water Monitoring System
+# Smart Water and Energy Consumption System

 A comprehensive IoT solution for monitoring water flow and temperature using Raspberry Pi Pico W, with real-time data visualization and analysis.